Kwan Sung-sing: In Mainland China

 In 1919, Kwan returned to his home country to forge a career.
-In 1920, he established an architecture firm named “Kwan, Chu & Yang Architects” in Tientsin.
-He was also an engineering counselor to Tientsin's police department and the chief architect at Beining Road (北甯路), Tientsin.
+In 1920, he established an architecture firm named "Kwan, Chu & Yang Architects" in Tianjin.
+He was also an engineering counselor to Tianjin's police department and the chief architect at Beining Road (北甯路), Tianjin.
 He assisted in supervising the construction of the Peking Union Medical College.
-Kwan was also a member of the engineering branch of Nanking’s capital construction committee.
+Kwan was also a member of the engineering branch of Nanjing’s capital construction committee.
 In 1928, he was involved in the process of categorizing the engineering schools of China, and he later became a fellow of the Chinese Engineering Society (中國營造學社).

 In the beginning of the Second Sino-Japanese War, Kwan found himself stuck in Northern China.
 The Japanese asked that he lead the Public Constructions Department of the puppet Manchukuo government, but he declined and instead escaped to the city of Chongqing, which was still controlled by the Republic of China.
 During the war, he voluntarily assisted in the construction of the Jiangyin Defences (江陰防禦工程), located at a strategic position on the Yangtze.
 He was caught in multiple bombing raids by the Japanese air force, and his life was endangered on multiple occasions.

 In 1937, the Genealogy of The Kwan Family of Fanyu, Guangdong (廣東番禺關氏家譜) was published.
 Kwan helped to edit the book.

 In the 1940s, Kwan came to fame as a structural engineer in China.
 He was known alongside other engineers including Chen Chih (陳植) and Chao Shen (趙深).
-Before the ROC government moved to Taiwan in 1949, Kwan, Chu and Yang Architects had branches located in Shanghai, Nanking, Chongqing, Guangzhou, Shenyang and Hong Kong.
+Before the ROC government moved to Taiwan in 1949, Kwan, Chu and Yang Architects had branches located in Shanghai, Nanjing, Chongqing, Guangzhou, Shenyang and Hong Kong.
 The architecture firm had completed hundreds of projects, including Nanking Central Stadium (now the campus of Nanjing Sport Institute) in 1933, Nanking Central Hospital (now Nanjing General Hospital of People's Liberation Army) in 1934, the library of the University of Nanking in 1937, and the Central Bank in Caojiadu (漕家渡), Chongqing in 1940.